-Under the terms of the Cpf1 License Agreement, Cas9-II License Agreement and a license agreement with The General Hospital Corporation, d/b/a Massachusetts General Hospital, we may be required to issue additional promissory notes in connection with the achievement of success payment criteria.
+Under the terms of certain of our license agreements and a sponsored research agreement, we may be required to issue additional promissory notes in connection with the achievement of success payment criteria.
 See Notes 7 and 8 to our condensed consolidated financial statements for more information regarding these obligations.